-5 Configuration and problems in home network environment
+6 Configuration and problems in the home network environment

-5.1 Basic architecture of the home network
+6.1 Basic architecture of the home network

 The basic architecture of a home network is presented by the MediaHomeNet in [ITU-T J.190].
-Figure 1 shows the basic architecture of a home network in this Recommendation, which simplifies the MediaHomeNet architecture.
+Figure 1 shows the basic architecture of a home network in this Recommendation, which is a simplified MediaHomeNet architecture.
 In a home network, several kinds of equipment, such as information processing systems and communication systems are connected via networks and communication system gateways (GWs).
-Optical fibres or metallic cables are used to connect to access network.
+Optical fibres or metallic cables are used to connect to the access network.